FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 crucial to shipping, installing a package and dealing with its dependencies.
 Semantic Versioning supports us in automation of rolling out patches and in the organisation of deployment.
 The advantages of Continous Integration are quite obvious and promoted a lot by the DevOps culture in recent years.
 Also Data Science can learn and benefit from this spirit and we have seen that a minimal CI setup is easy to accomplish.
-All together they build an important corner stone of Data Science in production.
+All together they build a fundamental corner stone of Data Science in production.

+Some good talks around this topic were held by [Sebastian Neubauer][], one of the proclaimed DevOps rock stars of Python in production.
+The talks [A Pythonic Approach to CI][] and [There should be one obvious way to bring Python into production][] perfectly complement this post and are even fun to watch.

 [devpi]: https://doc.devpi.net
 [separating different concerns]: https://en.wikipedia.org/wiki/Separation_of_concerns